Virtual Private Networking (VPN) is a secure method of remotely accessing USC computer resources.

 The Cisco AnyConnect Secure Mobility Client for iOS

-The Cisco AnyConnect Secure Mobility client is a VPN client for iPhone, iPad, and iPod Touch devices running iOS 4, iOS 5, and iOS 6.
+The Cisco AnyConnect Secure Mobility client is a VPN client for iPhone, iPad, and iPod Touch devices running iOS 6.0 or later.
 You can download the Cisco AnyConnect Secure Mobility client from the App Store on your iOS device.